benhoyt/symplate/README.md

 If you need to change back to the default filter (`html_filter`), just say:

     {% filt = symplate.html_filter %}

+The other handy built-in filter is `symplate.text_filter`, which handles objects the same way as `html_filter`, but doesn't HTML-escape the result.

 ### Overriding the default filter